|Timeline||November 2018 – January 2021|

 The vertical interconnection of the workspaces transforms the complete spatial experience.

 The interior has an outspoken colour scheme with gold-coloured faces, brass frames, shades of brown, blue, beige and natural wood.
 All are balanced to create a subdued yet refined atmosphere.
-The exposed ceiling with its accentuated black and steel installations and white lighting fixtures merges with the raw building structure.
-It is complemented and framed by the clear and rythmic interior design, a warm counterpart that stuctures the open space and takes advantage of the views.
-In combination with abundant greenery, the design provides Brinkhof with a welcoming environment that is strikingly transparent and fits like a glove.
+The exposed ceiling with its accentuated black installations and white lighting fixtures merges with the raw building structure.
+The clear and rythmic interior design is a warm counterpart to stucture and frame the open space while taking advantage of the views.
+In combination with abundant greenery, the design provides Brinkhof with a welcoming environment that is strikingly transparent.

 Photography: Sebastian van Damme